How to Get Mold Out of Carpet

 Step 3: Scrub the affected surface.

-Thoroughly saturate the moldy area, and at least 6 inches around it, with an anti-fungal spray that specifies it’s safe for carpets (it should also boast a “mold barrier” or “mold prevention” label).
-If you are able to lift or remove the carpet, spray both the front and the back.
-Also, spray the area of the floor the moldy portion was in contact with.
-Let the anti-fungal spray sit for an hour.
+Thoroughly saturate the moldy area, and at least 6 inches around it, with an antifungal spray that specifies that it’s safe for carpets.
+Some products will also provide a mold barrier or mold protection.
+Spray both the front and back of the carpet, if accessible, as well as the floor/underlayment beneath.
+Let it sit according to the product’s instructions, typically an hour.

 Step 6: Clean tools and dispose of contaminants.

-Clean the bristle brush and dustpan of any mold spores by scrubbing with hot soapy water, then spraying with anti-fungal treatment and allowing it to dry completely.
-Dispose of the rag and the rubber gloves.
+Clean the brush and dustpan by scrubbing with hot soapy water and then spraying with antifungal treatment.
+Let them dry completely.
+Dispose of the rags and rubber gloves in a trash bag and seal it tightly.

 Step 7: Repeat the process.